-“We pride ourselves on finding ways to make Stony Brook a more sustainable campus, and this impactful transition away from disposable plastics will annually save over 300,000 plastic serveware items from the landfill,” stated Dawn Villacci, FSA Manager for Campus Dining.
+“We pride ourselves on finding ways to make Stony Brook a more sustainable campus, and this impactful transition away from disposable plastics will annually decrease the use of over 300,000 plastic serveware items from the SAC Food Court, for instance,” stated Dawn Villacci, FSA Manager for Campus Dining.

 Making Strides at Plastic Reduction

 - The dining program was using 24,000 plastic clamshells for takeout each year.
 The plastic clamshell containers have been replaced with a hinged container made from sugarcane.

 - The reusable takeout container program is now offered at three dining locations.
 Campus Dining ordered more than 5,000 containers, and they are replenishing the racks often to fill the need.
 Any student can participate in this program and use their container to take food out at East Side Dine-in, West Side Dine-in and Roth Food Court.

 - Plastic hero sandwich containers have been replaced with paper boats and paper liners.

 - Soup container plastic lids have been replaced with paper lids.

 - Stir-fry to-go containers with plastic lids have been replaced with a lid made from pulp.